Rights of a Charged Student

 The following privileges are extended to a student who has been notified that his/her conduct is being investigated before a possible judicial board hearing or who has been charged with an alleged violation that will be resolved through a judicial board hearing.
 Deadlines for exercising these privileges may be established by the Office of the Dean of Students.

 - The right not to comment on, provide information about, or attend proceeding related to an infraction which he/she allegedly committed.
 If a student elects to provide information about an incident, he/she is expected to provide honest, accurate, and complete information.
 Providing information that is false, incomplete, or misleading may result in additional disciplinary action.

 - The right to identify a member of the campus community (current Lynchburg College student, faculty, or staff member only) to serve as a hearing advisor and to be accompanied by that advisor at investigation, hearing, and appeal proceedings whenever the charged student is present; however, an advisor may not participate in these proceedings.During a hearing, an advisor may accompany the charged student in the hearing room whenever the charged student is present.

-- The right to be provided with written notification of the nature of the charge(s) within five class days after an investigation has been completed ("class days" do not include Saturdays, Sundays, examination periods, student holidays, summer terms, and days on which College classes are canceled due to inclement weather or other circumstances);
+- The right to be provided with written notification of the nature of the charge(s) within five class days after an investigation has been completed ("class days" do not include Saturdays, Sundays, examination periods, student holidays, summer or winter terms, and days on which College classes are canceled due to inclement weather or other circumstances);

 - The right to a fair inquiry within 20 class days after being charged, unless the charged student requests and receives a delay in the hearing schedule;

 - The right to have at least three class days prior to a hearing to prepare for a hearing, except in cases involving interim suspension, at the end of an academic semester, or during summer term;

-- The right to express a preference regarding whether or not the hearing will be open to observers from the campus community (current Lynchburg College students, faculty, and staff members only), except in cases of alleged sexual misconduct for which hearings are always closed;
+- The right to express a preference regarding whether or not the hearing will be open to observers from the campus community (current Lynchburg College students, faculty, and staff members only), except in cases of alleged interpersonal misconduct for which hearings are always closed;